Shang-Chi and the Legend of the Ten Rings: Home media

 The film was released on digital download on November 12, 2021, as well as on Disney+ as part of the service's "Disney+ Day" celebration.
 Disney+ also received the IMAX Enhanced version of the film.
 It was released on Ultra HD Blu-ray, Blu-ray, and DVD on November 30.
 The home media of the film includes audio commentary, deleted scenes, a gag reel, and various behind-the-scenes featurettes.

-Following the release of Shang-Chi and the Legend of the Ten Rings on Disney+, viewer tracking application Samba TV reported that over 1.7 million U.S. households watched the film within its first weekend of availability.
-Samba TV also disclosed viewerships for the United Kingdom (250,000), Germany (85,000), and Australia (17,000), while TV Time reported that it was the most-streamed film in the United States during that same time frame.
-Nielsen stated that it was the second-most-streamed film with a viewership of 1.072 billion minutes in its first week.
+Following the release of Shang-Chi on Disney+, viewer tracking application Samba TV reported that over 1.7 million U.S. households watched the film within its first weekend of availability.
+Samba TV also reported viewership numbers for the United Kingdom (250,000), Germany (85,000), and Australia (17,000), while TV Time reported that it was the most-streamed film in the United States during that same time frame.
+Nielsen stated that it was the second-most-streamed film, behind Netflix's Red Notice, with a viewership of 1.072 billion minutes in its first week.
 Asian Americans made up 10% of the audience, the highest percentage for any title on the chart.

-In the second week, it was the third-most-streamed film according to Nielsen, with 878 million minutes viewed, and the second-most-streamed film according to TV Time.
-It retained its position on TV Time in the following week, while Nielsen stated that it was the third most-streamed-film with 613 million minutes viewed.
-In the fourth week it dropped to the third position on TV Time's chart, while dropping to the fifth position on Nielsen's chart with a viewership of 273 million minutes.
-It dropped to the fourth position on TV Time in the following week, while retaining its position on Nielsen with 233 million minutes viewed.
-In the sixth week it rose to the third position on TV Time's chart.
-TV Time stated that it was the sixth most-streamed-film globally in 2021.

-The film was number one on the NPD Videoscan First Alert chart, which tracks combined sales of DVDs and Blu-rays, and the dedicated Blu-ray sales chart, for two weeks.
-According to The Numbers, it sold a combined 274,482 DVD and Blu-ray units in the first week for a revenue of $5.2 million.
-In the second week it sold 143,178 units for $2.7 million.
-Meanwhile, it also acquired the first position on Redbox's digital chart after release.
+The film remained in the top five on Nielsen and TV Time's charts in the following weeks, and TV Time stated that it was the sixth most-streamed-film globally in 2021.
+The film was number one on the NPD Videoscan First Alert chart, which tracks combined sales of DVDs and Blu-rays, and the dedicated Blu-ray sales chart for two weeks.
 It was the third most-selling title on disc for December 2021 according to the NPD Group.

 Reception

 Box office

-Shang-Chi and the Legend of the Ten Rings grossed $224.5million in the United States and Canada, and $207.7million in other territories, for a worldwide total of $432.2million.
+Shang-Chi and the Legend of the Ten Rings grossed $224.5 million in the United States and Canada, and $207.7 million in other territories, for a worldwide total of $432.2 million.
 It became the highest-grossing film ever released on Labor Day weekend, and earned $13.2 million worldwide from IMAX, another Labor Day weekend record.